Feeling a twinge partway through your cycle? It could be ovulation pain.

-Ovulation cramps can be just a couple of twinges that disappear as quickly as they came on, or they can hang around for a day or two.
+Ovulation pain can be just a couple of twinges that disappear as quickly as they came on, or they can hang around for a day or two.

 If ovulation pains are distracting you from your day, you can usually treat them as you would those typical period cramps by getting under a blanket, eating a bar of chocolate, and binge-watching!

 - A heat pack or hot water bottle on the area

 If the ovulation pain is so severe that these home treatments don’t help, and you’re concerned there’s something else going on, it might be worth a visit to your doctor.